Dannydoesdev/wordle/README.md

 ### Known bugs

+- Possible performance issues - on load you can see the end screens before they fade to no visibility
 - You can start timed mode after starting Wordle fill out
   -  Need to create a reset fn without refreshing page - call new Wordle, clear all inputs etc

 <!--
 ```markdown